Business satellite broadband

 This is especially true with GEO satellite broadband where signals must travel at least 70,000km before reaching their destination.

-However, the new generation of LEO satellites, which orbit the closest to Earth, have low enough latencies for contemporary internet uses like video conferencing and VoIP calls.
+However, the new generation of LEO satellites, which orbit the closest to Earth, have low enough latencies for contemporary internet uses like video conferencing and business VoIP phone systems.

 The table below shows how speeds and latencies compare to traditional broadband technologies: